alpinejs.nvim icon

 • Configurable filetype list

-Defaults to the same 8 languages Alpine.js Tools supports (HTML, EJS, PHP, Twig, Nunjucks, Blade, Liquid, Jinja2), mapped to 9 filetype strings, correctable via setup({ filetypes = {...} }).
+Defaults to the nine markup languages Alpine.js Tools supports (HTML, EJS, PHP, Twig, Nunjucks, Blade, Liquid, Jinja2, Astro), mapped to 10 filetype strings, plus a separate jsx_filetypes list for javascript, javascriptreact, and typescriptreact.
+Both are correctable via setup().

 • Snippets

-Shipped in the same package.json + snippets/*.json layout as rafamadriz/friendly-snippets, loaded by LuaSnip's own VS Code loader, with no LuaSnip dependency in this plugin's code at all.
+46 snippets shipped in the same package.json + snippets/*.json layout as rafamadriz/friendly-snippets, loaded by LuaSnip's own VS Code loader, with no LuaSnip dependency in this plugin's code at all.
+The same forms are also served by the completion source, so they work in every engine regardless of snippet plugin.

 Prerequisites